 Provides a 1:3 student-staff ratio, with 6-10 students per classroom.

 Maintains a focus on each student transitioning to the least-restrictive learning environment.
-If appropriate, we discuss transitioning students to their home school based on their academic, social, behavioral, and medical progress.

-• Establishes relationships and partnerships throughout community, which provide ongoing opportunities for students to interact with the public and experience new activities.
+Establishes relationships and partnerships throughout community, which provide ongoing opportunities for students to interact with the public and experience new activities.

 Has a dedicated, caring and compassionate staff.